Batman2741/Carrierjump/README.md

-# ISSB EDMC Carrier Jump Plugin
+# EDMC Carrier Jump Plugin

-ISSB is an EDMarketConnector plugin for posting Elite Dangerous fleet carrier jump notifications to Discord.
+this is a EDMarketConnector plugin for posting Elite Dangerous fleet carrier jump notifications to Discord.

 ## What it does